Can sunglasses also filter blue light?

 You’re probably aware that staring at your computer or smartphone for hours isn’t exactly great for your vision.
 But why?

 According to the American Optometric Association, spending too much time in front of a screen that is held too close to the eyes can lead to eye strain, dry eyes, headaches, and neck and shoulder pain.

 SEE RELATED: What are blue light glasses?
 Do you need them?

-Are sunglasses the best way for blue light protection?
+Are sunglasses the best way to filter blue light?

-Sunglasses do offer some protection from harmful blue light.
-How much protection?
+Sunglasses do reduce exposure to some blue light.
+How much?
 That depends on the tint of your sunglass lenses.

-Another option for blue-light protection?
-Photochromic lenses help you adjust to light indoors and outdoors, protect you from the sun’s damaging UV rays and also shield you from blue light from all those screens.
+Another option for blue light filtering?
+Photochromic lenses help you adjust to light indoors and outdoors, protect you from the sun’s damaging UV rays and filter some of the blue light from all those screens.

 So what should you do?

 When you’re outside working on your laptop on the patio or a balcony, your sunglasses can help filter blue light rays.

-But when you’re inside playing Fortnite, looking for jobs online, reading a favorite book or spending hours working on a big presentation for work, blue-light glasses or computer glasses will offer better protection from the blue light rays from digital devices.
+But when you’re inside playing Fortnite, looking for jobs online, reading a favorite book or spending hours working on a big presentation for work, blue light glasses or computer glasses are a better way to ensure comfort while using digital devices.

-And if you want three-in-one protection (UV, blue light and bothersome light) all in one pair of glasses (no need for eyeglasses and those easy-to-lose sunglasses), photochromic lenses are worth a look.
+And if you want three-in-one filtering (UV, blue light and bothersome light) all in one pair of glasses (no need for eyeglasses and those easy-to-lose sunglasses), photochromic lenses are worth a look.

-WHAT IS THE BEST BLUE-LIGHT PROTECTION FOR YOU?
+WHAT ARE THE BEST BLUE LIGHT GLASSES FOR YOU?
 Research your options and shop for eyewear at an optical shop near you or at an online eyewear retailer.
 Blue light glasses typically filter higher energy blue-violet light, with wavelengths from 400 nm to 455 nm, not lower energy blue-turquoise light (465-495 nm).